vikram06/GoAngular/README.md

-# Go and Angular 6 REST API Example
+# Go and Angular 6 REST API Example  (Working Process)
 A RESTful API example for simple todo application with Go and Angular 6

 It is a just simple tutorial or example for making simple RESTful API with Go using **gorilla/mux** (A nice mux library) and **gorm** (An ORM for Go)